hardware/mailserver/README.md

-## alexhorn/mailserver
+## ziabary/mailserver

 This is a fork that provides the bare minimum of maintenance for the excellent (but unmaintained) [mailserver by hardware](https://github.com/hardware/mailserver).
 Compared to the original repository, the `debian-mail-overlay` base image has been replaced by `debian` to make it easier to build containers with up-to-date packages.

-Please note that this is not nearly as well-tested as the original repository, so proceed with caution if you deploy this to your production server.
+Also a bug related to MySQL setup has been fixed

 ### Chat & questions